ku-leuven-msec/Damn-Vulnerable-Device-Seminar/README.md

 * Run the ./setup.sh file.
 This will install all necessary files and services onto the device.
 * During the installation it will ask for a hostname of the device.
 Give it a name such as DVD1, DVD2, ..., but make sure the names don't overlap if you install multiple devices n the network.

+*Note: Changes made to repository will only be reflected on the device if the latest release is up-to-date*

 ## Android APK file
 The android apk that comes with the Damn-Vulnerable-Device can be downloaded [here](Android/app/build/outputs/apk/debug/app-debug.apk).